 What does surgery for prostate cancer involve?
 Find out here.

-Radiation therapy can have some
+Radiation therapy can cause some adverse effects,

 Damage to healthy cells